 When Models and Data prove to be incorrect, misleading or incomplete, any decisions made in reliance thereon expose the Sub-Fund to potential risks.
-For example, by relying on Models and Data, the Investment Manager may be induced to buy certain investments at prices that are too low, or to miss favourable opportunities altogether.
+For example, by relying on Models and Data, the Investment Manager may be induced to buy certain investments at prices that are too high, to sell certain other investments at prices that are too low, or to miss favourable opportunities altogether.
 Similarly, any hedging based on faulty Models and Data may prove to be unsuccessful.
 Furthermore, when determining the net asset value of the Sub-Fund, any valuations of the Sub-Fund's investments that are based on valuation models may prove to be incorrect.